As an Amazon Associate we earn from qualifying purchases.

 Cubic polynomial

 The general form of a cubic polynomial is ax3 + bx2 + cx + d, where a ≠ 0.
-The graph of cubic polynomial intersects the x-axis at points, the coordinates of these points are the only zeros of the cubic polynomial.
+The graph of a cubic polynomial intersects the x-axis.
+The coordinates of the points where the x-axis intersect are the zeros of the cubic polynomial.

-Consider a cubic polynomial, y = x3 – x
+Find zeros of cubic polynomial y = x3 - x

 To find zeros of a polynomial, let's start by putting the value of x and find the corresponding y.